 Noncompliance with any of the above conditions 1 through 13 may result in voiding

 the student's enrollment in the Degree Guarantee Program and the university's pledge

 to award the student a degree within four years.
 Nonetheless, it is understood that

 all degree requirements still must be met before the university is able to award a

 Enrollment in the California State University, Fresno Degree Guarantee Program is initiated by a student filing an application.
 Signing of this application by a student and his or her designated Degree Guarantee Program adviser confirms their mutual understanding of the respective obligations of the student/university partnership required for the achievement of a degree in four years.

-Additional information about the Degree Guarantee Program may be obtained by contacting the assistant to the coordinator of the Four-Year Degree Guarantee Program in the Office of Advising at559.278.1787.
+Additional information about the Degree Guarantee Program may be obtained by contacting the assistant to the coordinator of the Four-Year Degree Guarantee Program in the University Advising Center at 559.278.1787.